jakuski/website/src/content/base/legal.md

     title: Legal
     edited: 2022-07-05
 ---

+---

+## Foreword

+**This is a work in progress.
+This document is not yet complete and should not be treated as such.**

+---
 Welcome to my website.
 By browsing, you agree to the following terms and conditions (the "Terms and Conditions").
 If you disagree with the following terms and conditions, discontinue use/browsing of the website immediately.